zenfish/muzak/README.md

 ### n2c

-c2n - AKA chords-to-notes.
-Takes a set of chords (from stdin or arguments) and attempts to convert them to notes. n2c - AKA notes-to-chords.
+``n2c`` - AKA notes-to-chords.
 Takes a set of notes (from stdin or arguments) and attempts to convert them to chords.

 Errors and some surpurfluous data are sent to /dev/stderr, the rest goes to stdout.